OSCOSS/AR-Annotator/README.md

   ## Evaluation
+  ### Usability Evaluation
+  This folder is the evaluation of using the system in the use case that the system is used to help authors to get a fast overview of the feedbacks given by reviewers after he/she has got the submission result.
   ### Evaluation usefulness for users
  This folder includes the questionare and procedure used in the related paper to evaluate the ease of consumption of attached reviews to articles.
  ### Evaluation usefulness for machine clients